 Ah yes, my old friends, it’s that time again.
 Time to break out your old polyhedral dice, to get the Mountain Dew and the energy drinks out of the fridge, to get our fingers all cheesy with Dorito dust, and to reminisce on the now-computerized legacy that our old crazy uncle, Gary Gygax, has left for us.
 Yes, you guessed right, it’s time for the latest edition of MMO Weekly.

 Tabula Rasa closure

-The bigthis week has to be the slow, lingering death of Tabula Rasa.
+The big story this week has to be the slow, lingering death of Tabula Rasa.
 The servers were officially turned off at midnight on February 28, just a couple of days ago, and it was a sad moment.
-TR held – it was to be the first great sci-fi MMO, designed by the father of the genre, Richard Garriott.
+TR held such promise – it was to be the first great sci-fi MMO, designed by the father of the genre, Richard Garriott.
 It incorporated a number of FPS qualities, was action oriented, and was different from anything else out there.